Xhimself-Innerfree/Haptic-VR-Project/README.md

 the color of the button is red if there is an obstacle in the sector, and green if there is no obstacle

 For more info, open the C# script.

+Update on April 21th 2025 PS: thanks to Aaron's suggestions

+A height  module was added to detect whether an obstacle can be walked over.
+Two methods are combined: the label way and the RayCast way.
+I am still working on the perfection of this module to test which method works best (label, raycast, or the hybird).

+A training scene was added to this demo: (Assets\Scenes\Training_Navigation.unity)

+This scene serves as an "obstacle course" to teach participants how to play in VR enviroment.

+TODO: 1.
+Connect our VR with Raspberry Pi (OpenThread Primer) 2.
+Fixing some minor bugs in the obstacle detection.

+I really appreciate your suggestions which help me perfect this demo greatly!